XcalableMP/manual/en/nodes.rst

     !$xmp nodes p(*)

 An asterisk symbol can be used in the nodes construct to declare a dynamic node group.
-The program declares a 1-dimensional dynamic node group p by using an asterisk symbol.
+The program declares 1-dimensional dynamic node group p by using an asterisk symbol.
 The size of a dynamic node group is determined at runtime (at the beginning of the execution).
 For example, when the user runs the sample program with 3 XMP processes, the node group p will have 3 nodes.